Returning to Training after a Long Absence

-You may have tried to keep up with training, but training during quarantine was not equal training with others in the studio.
-How does that effect your training when you get to return to having access to your apparatus, your coaches, and your training partners?
+You may have tried to keep up with training, but life often gets in the way and sometimes we aren't able to get into the studio.
+So what happens when you return to having access to your apparatus, your coaches, and your training partners?
 How can we do it safely?

 Dr. Emily Scherb is a physical therapist with a lifelong passion for understanding human movement.

 She’s been a practicing aerialist for almost 30 years and has dangled from balloons, danced in the air, and swung from trapezes.
 That background inspired her to specialize her practice on circus and aerial artists.
 She has a proven track record of helping patients who have not seen results with traditional physical therapy due to her unique perspective on how the body works both on the ground and in the air.

 As an educator, she travels the country teaching circus artists, instructors, and healthcare professionals about the unique physical demands and challenges of training the body to do incredible feats.

 She received her graduate degrees from Washington University in St. Louis and now lives in Seattle, where she works with professional and pre-professional circus artists through her positions as Resident Physical Therapist at the School of Acrobatics and New Circus Arts and as the Company Physical Therapist for the contemporary circus company Acrobatic Conundrum.